 In these rules securities includes all securities issued by NetComm (particularly shares and options).

-Subject to Dealing Rules 3.2 to 3.9, employees and directors are permitted to deal in NetComm securities throughout the year except during the commencement of the 5 week period preceding the announcement of:
+Subject to Dealing Rules 3.2 to 3.9, Designated Officers are only permitted to deal in NetComm securities

-Notice of the commencement and closure of the Non Trading Period will be sent by email to directors and employees.
-Where an employee does not have email access, it is the manager’s responsibility to inform the employee.
+Notice of the commencement of a Trading Period will be sent by email to all Designated Officers.
+Where a Designated Officer does not have email access, it is the manager’s responsibility to inform the employee.

-Even during a Trading Period, an employee must not deal in NetComm securities without first:
+Even during a Trading Period, a Designated Officer must not deal in NetComm securities without first:

-- completing and forwarding a Notification Form to Deal in NetComm Shares (Attachment A) with Part A duly completed to the Company Secretary or Managing Director; and
+- completing and forwarding a Notification Form to Deal in NetComm Shares (Attachment A) with Part A duly completed to the Company Secretary or Chief Executive Officer; and

-- confirming with the Company Secretary or Managing Director that he or she is prepared to complete Part B of the Notification Form to Deal in NetComm Shares.
+- confirming with the Company Secretary or Chief Executive Officer that he or she is prepared to complete Part B of the Notification Form to Deal in NetComm Shares.

-A director must not deal in NetComm securities without first consulting and confirming with the Company Secretary or Managing Director.
+A Non Executive Director must not deal in NetComm securities without first consulting and confirming in writing with the Company Secretary or Chief Executive Officer.

 While this policy covers all trading in NetComm securities, generally, permission to deal will be granted for participation in any dividend reinvestment fund introduced by NetComm and for other corporate actions open to all shareholders.

-Dealing during a Trading Period is subject to the prohibition that an employee and director must not actively deal in NetComm securities with a view to deriving profit related income from that activity.
+Dealing during a Trading Period is subject to the prohibition that a Designated Officer director must not actively deal in NetComm securities with a view to deriving profit related income from that activity.
 “Actively deal”, for this purpose, means to deal in NetComm securities in a manner which involves frequent and regular trading activity.

-Notification of any dealing in NetComm securities to the Company Secretary or Managing Director and the completion of Part A and Part B of the “Notification Form to Deal in NetComm Shares” does not constitute an approval or a recommendation by or on behalf of NetComm of the relevant dealing.
+Notification of any dealing in NetComm securities to the Company Secretary or Chief Executive Officer and the completion of Part A and Part B of the “Notification Form to Deal in NetComm Shares” does not constitute an approval or a recommendation by or on behalf of NetComm of the relevant dealing.

-However, it is the responsibility of the Company Secretary or Managing Director on receiving a “Notification Form to Deal in NetComm Shares” to consider the circumstances of the employee concerned and either to:
+However, it is the responsibility of the Company Secretary or Chief Executive Officer on receiving a “Notification Form to Deal in NetComm Shares” to consider the circumstances of the Designated Officer and either to:

 - complete Part B of the “Notification Form to Deal in NetComm Shares” which then serves as written clearance to trade for the purposes of the Dealing Rules; or